Love Your Hometown kicks off Saturday

 The Ayden Board of Commissioners declared May as hometown month.
 The event serves as a way to engage the community while collecting litter off the streets, officials said.

 Cleanup days will take place from 8 a.m. to noon Saturday and May 8.
-Participants will meet at the Ayden Arts and Recreation parking lot before spreading out across the community to collect litter.
+Participants will meet at the Ayden Arts and Recreation parking lot before spreading out to collect litter.

 Town clerk Sarah Radcliff reached out to both Ayden Middle and Ayden-Grifton High schools’ art teachers to see if students would be interested in designing T-shirts for the event.
 They were happy to oblige.